CenterDenmark/elexia-datamodel/guides/data consumer/data_consumer_guide.md

 Start by querying one of these endpoints with the UUID of the site you are interested in.

+> **Note:** For large sites, the `/complete` endpoint may timeout.
+If this happens, please reach out to Center Denmark for support.
+As a workaround, use the regular site endpoint (without `/complete`) and then query related entities (e.g., buildings, weather areas) individually using their respective endpoints.
+Please checkout [Exploring Related Entities](#exploring-related-entities) for an example.

 ---

 ## Site Endpoints